Port and pilotage standards and guidelines

 - privileges of pilot licence use

-- privileges of a pilotage exemption certificate
+- privileges of a pilotage exemption certificate (PEC)

 All vessels 35 metres or greater in length within the compulsory pilotage area must either carry a licensed pilot or be under the lawful command of a master who holds a valid pilotage exemption certificate.